Weightlifting at the 2000 Summer Olympics – Men's 62 kg

 The men's 62 kilograms weightlifting event at the 2000 Summer Olympics in Sydney, Australia took place at the Sydney Convention and Exhibition Centre on September 17.

-Total score was the sum of the lifter's best result in each of the snatch and the clean and jerk, with three lifts allowed for each lift.
+The total score was the sum of the lifter's best result in each snatch and the clean and jerk, with three lifts allowed for each lift.
 In case of a tie, the lighter lifter won; if still tied, the lifter who took the fewest attempts to achieve the total score won.
 Lifters without a valid snatch score did not perform the clean and jerk.